michaelsdr/sinkformers/README.md

-# Code to reproduce the AISTATS submission : "_Sinkformers:  Transformers with Doubly Stochastic Attention_"
+# Code for the paper : "_Sinkformers:  Transformers with Doubly Stochastic Attention_"